cblancac/ApiSentimentAnalysis/README.md

 ## :gear: Setup
 - We will be using Postman, Docker, Docker compose and MongoDB.
-If you don't have them installed in your PC, you could do it following the instractions:
+If you don't have them installed in your PC, you could do it following the instructions:
   - Postman: https://www.bluematador.com/blog/postman-how-to-install-on-ubuntu-1604
   - Docker: https://docs.docker.com/engine/install/ubuntu/
   - Docker compose: https://docs.docker.com/compose/install/